INSIDE: How to turn a brown paper grocery bag into a fun Thanksgiving turkey wreath. Repurpose grocery bag into an autumn wreath.

 Open the brown paper bag and rip it at the seams and folds.
 Rip 3-4″ long strips.

 I sketched out a simple pear-shaped turkey.
-I used this template to cut TWO turkey bodies.

-Cut FIVE leaf -like shapes from the paper bag to represent turkey feathers.
+Cut FIVE leaf-like shapes from the paper bag to represent turkey feathers.

 Make an Easy Thanksgiving Wreath From A Paper Bag